Slow Cooker Black Bean Soup

 How to store black bean soup?
 Can you freeze it?

-Keep leftover black bean soup in an air-tight container in the refrigerator for 3-4 days.
+Keep leftover black bean soup in an air-tight container in the refrigerator and use within 3-4 days.

 This soup can be frozen in a freezer-safe container for up to six months.